Three Percenters: Organization and activities

+Over time, different national and regional Three Percenter umbrella organisations have formed and disbanded, often coexisting while remaining largely independent from one another.
+While hierarchical at a local level, nationally they operate as a decentralized system of networks or cells.

+Chapters engage in paramilitary activities and attend counter-protests opposing left wing activism.
+Members often attend anti-government protests in tactical gear, such as the armed standoff between Cliven Bundy and the federal government in 2014.
+Three Percenters have joined vigilante patrols along the U.S.–Mexico border and have provided security for pro–Donald Trump and white-supremacist rallies, including the 2017 Unite the Right rally in Charlottesville, Virginia; the group later sought to distance itself from the white supremacist movement.

 The group's members have a record of involvement in criminal activity, and some have been associated with acts of violence as well as violent threats.

-The group's local chapters are structured hierarchically according to its National Bylaws.
-As well as political activism, chapters also engage in paramilitary activities such as marksmanship training.
-Membership requires voting and opposing laws the group sees as unconstitutional.
-Members take an oath similar to that of the US armed forces.
-Three Percenters who are also active military members are asked to swear an additional oath promising to disobey certain official orders, such as orders to disarm US citizens.
-The group's Facebook page mostly features posts supporting gun rights.

-Vanderboegh self-published a serial novel online, Absolved, in 2008, which he called "a cautionary tale for the out-of-control gun cops of the ATF".
-On the movement's website, it claims that it is not a militia group, but rather a "national organization made up of patriotic citizens who love their country, their freedoms, and their liberty."

-Vanderboegh and his novel Absolved first received wider media attention in 2011, when four suspected militia members in Georgia were arrested for a plan for a biological attack that had supposedly been inspired by the novel.
-Vanderboegh distanced himself from the alleged plot.
+According to the International Centre for Counter-Terrorism, individuals associated with the Three Percenters have "used or planned to use firearms and explosives in plots targeting law enforcement officers, private businesses, an abortion clinic, a mosque, and housing complexes inhabited by immigrants".

-In 2013, Christian Allen Kerodin and associates were working on construction of a walled compound in Benewah County, Idaho, "for Three Percenters", designed to house 7,000 people following a major disaster, an initiative which local law enforcement has described as a "scam".
+In 2013, Christian Allen Kerodin and associates were working on the construction of a walled compound in Benewah County, Idaho, "for Three Percenters", designed to house 7,000 people following a major disaster, an initiative which local law enforcement has described as a "scam".

 In April 2013, a group of Jersey City, New Jersey, police officers were disciplined for wearing patches reading "One of the 3%".